-Syllabus and Blackboard Contract and Syllabus and Blackboard Exam: They are worth 2 points each and are meant to enforce your careful reading and knowledge of the syllabus.
+Syllabus and Blackboard Contract: It is worth 2 points, and is meant to enforce your careful reading and knowledge of the syllabus and Blackboard.

 Weekly Assignments: They are worth 200 points.
 There is one prompt for each chapter covered in the course.
 Each of you will respond to the prompt to earn up to 20 points.
 You will need to adhere to the weekly assignments policies available on Blackboard.
 You can agree, disagree, use any material from textbook, internet, readings, personal experiences, etc., and I only ask all of you to be respectful, polite, and professional in your writing.
-Weekly assignments are available from the first day of class until their due date.
+Weekly assignments are available for seven days until their due date.
 Once the due date has passed, weekly assignments are no longer visible.
 Assignments that do not satisfy the length requirements (300-350 words) and/or that are marked for plagiarism and do not have proper citations, will receive point deductions, as follows: